 Aluminium bridge spans weigh 1.5–2 times less than steel ones, which means their manufacture and installation is much easier in remote areas, in cramped urban conditions, and in cities with historical buildings.
 Aluminium bridges are fast to build: an aluminium structure can be installed in place in one go in less than 1 hour, and the entire bridge can be assembled in under 1.5–2 hours, which means there is no need to close off roads for an extended period of time, thus minimising traffic congestion and inconvenience for residents.
 An important advantage of aluminium when used in bridge design is that it allows architects to use some very unusual shapes (due to the high plasticity of aluminium alloys), which can serve as very good decorations in modern cities.

 And yet, until very recently, Russia only had one aluminium bridge, which was built in 1969.
-It was the Kolomna bridge in Saint Petersburg.
-In this country, steel, concrete, stone and wood remain the main materials in bridge construction.
+It was the Kolomensky bridge in Saint Petersburg.
+In this country, steel, concrete, stone and wood remained the main materials used in bridge construction.

-The development of aluminium bridge construction in Russia is being held back by a number of problems, including an old stereotype about the supposedly high cost of aluminium, and the lack of adequate regulations governing the use of aluminium structural elements for the construction of various types of bridges, such as automotive, rail and pedestrian bridges.
+The development of aluminium bridge construction in Russia is being held back by a number of problems, including a dated stereotype about the supposedly high cost of aluminium, and the lack of adequate regulations governing the use of aluminium structural elements for the construction of various types of bridges, such as automotive, rail and pedestrian bridges.

-In Russia, the number of structures designed to allow pedestrians to safely cross roads at different levels are clearly in short supply, while the number of per capita traffic accident deaths is one of the worst in the world.
+In Russia, structures designed to allow pedestrians to safely cross roads at different levels are clearly in short supply, while the number of per capita traffic accident deaths is one of the worst in the world.
 In addition, 15% of the existing pedestrian bridges in the country are in a very bad state of repair.
-A third of these run down bridges could be renovated in short order by using aluminium alloys.
+A third of these run-down bridges could be renovated in short order by using aluminium alloys.
 The implementation of the pilot project by the Aluminium Association in Nizhny Novgorod has made it possible to expedite aluminium bridge construction in Russia.

-In addition to the projects mentioned above, current efforts are underway to promote aluminium bridges of various types in Russian provinces.
-The Aluminium Association has teamed up with the governments of the most investment-attractive provinces in which a lot of new road infrastructure is being built to look into promising bridge designs which could be implemented using aluminium and aluminium alloys.
-At the moment, over 30 bridge construction projects are being considered, all of which use aluminium alloy load bearing elements.
-For these properties, feasibility studies are currently being prepared so that funds can be allocated to design and manufacture aluminium load bearing elements and to build the bridges.
+In addition to the projects mentioned above, efforts are currently underway to promote aluminium bridges of various types in provincial Russia.
+The Aluminium Association has teamed up with the governments of the most investment-attractive regions, in which a lot of new road infrastructure is being built, to look into promising bridge designs which could be implemented using aluminium and aluminium alloys.
+At the moment, over 30 bridge construction projects are being considered, all of which use aluminium alloy load-bearing elements.
+For these properties, feasibility studies are currently being prepared so that funds can be allocated to design and manufacture aluminium load-bearing elements and to build the bridges.